-oncerns about drug-impaired driving are of increasing importance in the United States, where state laws that reduce or remove penalties for marijuana are becoming more common.
-Acute use of cannabis approximately doubles the risk of a motor vehicle crash,^{1,2} so maintaining road traffic safety despite a potential increase in marijuana use is a critical challenge.^{3,4} Marijuana possession has been decriminalized in 14 states, and 2 states have recently legalized marijuana possession and recreational use for those at least 21 years old.
+Concerns about drug-impaired driving are of increasing importance in the United States, where state laws that reduce or remove penalties for marijuana are becoming more common.
+Acute use of cannabis approximately doubles the risk of a motor vehicle crash, ^{1,2} so maintaining road traffic safety despite a potential increase in marijuana use is a critical challenge .^{3,4} Marijuana possession has been decriminalized in 14 states and 2 states have recently legalized marijuana possession and recreational use for those at least 21 years old.

-The issue of marijuana-impaired driving is particularly salient for young drivers, for whom the combination of inexperience and substance use elevates crash risk.5-7 Youth younger than 21 are at the highest risk of involvement in a fatal motor vehicle crash.8 They are also the age group most likely to use marijuana.9 Nationally, cannabis was involved in 12% of fatal crashes among 16- to 20-year-olds.10
+The issue of marijuana-impaired driving is particularly salient for young drivers, for whom the combination of inexperience and substance use elevates crash risk.5-7 Youth younger than 21 are at the highest risk of involvement in a fatal motor vehicle crash.8 They are also the age group most likely to use marijuana.9 Nationally, cannabis was involved in 12% of fatal crashes among 16-20 year olds.10

-College students are a population at increased risk of substance-related risk behaviors, such as impaired driving.11 For the 66% of American youth that attend postsecondary education,12 college often represents a time of increased exposure to13 and experimentation with marijuana and other substances.14 Marijuana use increases after high school for youth who attend 4-year colleges compared with those who do not.15 Marijuana is second only to alcohol for substances most abused by this population.16 Compared with female students, male students are more likely to use substances,17-19 drive after drinking, and be killed in an alcohol-related motor vehicle crash.20-22 Findings of previous studies suggest that male students are twice as likely as female students to drive while high on marijuana and 20% more likely to ride with a marijuana-using driver.23
+College students are a population at increased risk of substance-related risk behaviors, such as impaired driving.
+11 For the 66% of American youth that attend post-secondary education, 12 college often represents a time of increased exposure to 13 and experimentation with marijuana and other substances.
+14 Marijuana use increases after high school for youth who attend 4-year colleges compared to youth who do not.
+15 Marijuana is second only to alcohol for substances most abused by this population.
+16 Compared to female students, males are more likely to use substances, 17-19 drive after drinking, and be killed in an alcohol-related motor vehicle crash (MVC).
+20-22 Findings of previous studies suggest that male students are twice as likely as female students to drive while high on marijuana and 20% more likely to ride with a marijuana-using driver.
+23

-Because public health measures have reduced alcoholrelated motor vehicle crashes and reported episodes of drinking and driving,^{20,21} understanding how marijuana-related driving behaviors are similar to or different from alcohol-related driving behaviors may help inform prevention efforts.
-The prevalence of driving or riding as a passenger after alcohol use has been established in other college studies, 24-26 but examination of how this compares with the prevalence of driving after marijuana use or riding with a marijuana-using driver has been limited to a single-institution study conducted before the surge in legislation that has increased availability of marijuana.22 Accordingly, the purpose of our study was (1) to describe prevalence and sex differences in underage college students' driving after marijuana use and riding as a passenger with a marijuana-using driver, (2) to examine risk factors for marijuana-impaired driving or riding, and (3) to compare both prevalence and risk factors for marijuana-related driving behaviors with those for alcoholrelated driving behaviors.
+Because public health measures have reduced alcohol-related MVCs and reported episodes of drinking and driving,^{20,21} understanding how marijuana -related driving behaviors are similar or different from alcohol-related driving behaviors may help inform prevention efforts.
+The prevalence of driving or riding as a passenger after alcohol use has been established in other college studies,24-26 but how this compares to driving after marijuana or riding with a marijuana-using driver is limited to a single-institution study conducted before the surge in legislation that has increased availability of marijuana.22 Accordingly, the purpose of our study was: (1) to describe prevalence and gender differences in underage college students' driving after marijuana use and riding as a passenger with a marijuana-using driver; (2) to examine risk factors for marijuana-impaired driving or riding, and (3) to compare both prevalence and risk factors for marijuana-related driving behaviors with those for alcohol-related driving behaviors.